 In the OCDSB, we welcome students and families from all over the world.
 In an effort to best serve each learner, there are many considerations to support students entering a new linguistic and cultural environment.
-All educators have a shared responsibility for the language development for all English language learners (ELLs) and the needs of these students must be taken into account when assessing their learning.
-When assessing ELLs (students who are learning English as a second language or as an additional language), educators must carefully consider a student's language acquisition needs and possible special education needs.
+All educators have a shared responsibility for the language development for all Multilingual Learners (MLs)and the needs of these students must be taken into account when assessing their learning.
+Ongoing discussion and collaboration with parent(s)/caregiver(s) to better understand the student's background, strengths and needs in their first language is also imperative.

+When assessing MLs (students who are learning English as a second language or as an additional language), educators must carefully consider a student's language acquisition needs and possible special education needs.
 It is essential that prior to making determinations that the necessary information be gained through a systematic, focused process to determine the root of each student's difficulties to determine the most effective method to address their need.
-Educators with expertise in supporting ELLs, such as English as a second language (ESL) teachers and English literacy development (ELD) teachers, should be a part of all in-school discussions.
+Educators with expertise in supporting MLs, such as English as a Second Language (ESL) teachers and English Literacy Development (ELD) teachers, should be a part of all in-school discussions.

-In the first few years in the OCDSB, ELLs may receive support within their regular classroom setting.
+In the first few years in the OCDSB, MLs may receive support within their regular classroom setting.
 Each student will acquire language at a different rate and for some this may take considerably longer than others to become fluent in English.
-In the province of Ontario, the STEP: Steps to English Proficiency framework is used as a framework and resource to assist teachers in supporting ELLs in the classroom.
+In the province of Ontario, the STEP: Steps to English Proficiency framework is used as a framework and resource to assist teachers in supporting MLs in the classroom.
 This framework is used to assess and monitor language acquisition and literacy development.
 The STEP resource can be used for both initial and ongoing assessment purposes.